-- Carita Harrell, at Carita.Harrell@asu.edu or 480-727-6137 - Genise Denoire, at Genise.Denoire@asu.edu or 480-965-2558 - Stefanie Bobar, at Stefanie.bobar@asu.edu or 480-965-6215 - Wondra Lee, at Wondra.lee@asu.edu or 480-965-6215 - Kim Danielson, at Kim.Danielson@asu.edu or 480-965-6215
+- Carita Harrell, at Carita.Harrell@asu.edu or 480-727-6137 - Kim Danielson, at shesc.grad@asu.edu or 480-965-6215 - Stefanie Bobar, at shesc.undergrad@asu.edu or 480-965-6215 - Maile Canlas, at shesc.undergrad@asu.edu or 480-965-6215 - Wondra Lee, at shesc.undergrad@asu.edu or 480-965-6215 - Elissa Shapiro, at shesc.undergrad@asu.edu or 480-965-6215

 As a graduate student, you need to proactively seek a faculty supervisor in your first semester to help you develop an appropriate Interactive Plan of Study (see below).
 Your supervisor must be a member of the graduate faculty for your program, which you can verify in the online listings.
-Master's and certificate students are typically advised by the head of their programs.

-For assistance with the application process, orientation, funding, course registration, degree progress, various ASU administrative situations and graduation please e-mail shesc.grad@asu.edu.
-One of our advisors will get back to you within two business days.
 Faculty members who serve as the head of each approach and degree program serve on the school's Graduate and Undergraduate Committee (GUC).
 If you have questions about any aspect of the program, you are welcome to bring those concerns to the appropriate members of the GUC.